Skip to main content

 Purrify uses coconut-based activated carbon, which has the highest micropore volume of any carbon source.
 This means maximum ammonia trapping in minimum product.
 Users report 7+ days without litter box smell—a dramatic improvement over any litter alone.

 The best part?
 It works with any litter type.
 No need to switch what your cat already likes.
 Just sprinkle Purrify on top, mix it in, and experience the difference.
+If you're weighing whether the upgrade is worth it, run the numbers with our litter cost calculator.

 Why does my cat's litter box smell so bad even when clean?